Congratulations on your acceptance into the Doctor of Occupational Therapy program!

 Course Registration

-Registration for the Spring 2025 Trimester will open in early November 2024.
-An announcement with course list and details on how to self-register will be sent through the Student Recourse Center (Canvas) as we get closer.
+Registration for the Fall 2026 Trimester will open in early July 2026.
+An announcement with the course list and details on how to self-register will be sent through the New Student Orientation Canvas course as we get closer.

 Buying Textbooks

 Once you have registered for classes, you can visit the Baylor Bookstore in person (located in the 5th Street parking complex) or online at the Baylor Bookstore Website to purchase your textbooks.
-More information on purchasing textbooks.
-Will be sent out towards the end of November.
+More information on purchasing textbooks is available in the New Student Orientation (NSO) course.

 Background Checks